SourSmirnoff/SpaceInvader/README.md

 The options screen only has a toggle for the background music, and a back button.

-The game tracks your highscore no matter how you quite and saves it to a simple highscore.txt file.
+The game tracks your highscore no matter how you quit and saves it to a simple highscore.txt file.

 Free to use, learn from, add to, or anything - obviously.

+WASD + Space controlls.